ScottyMcCotty/LettuCSE/Arduino_Code/test_API/README.md

 Keep in mind, each time the Arduino receives a color command it will keep the related LED on for only the next second.

 I'd suggest looking for a Serial communication library for Python.

+... see README.md in Arduino_Code folder for Python serial communication